abrakitlaw/android-life-cycle/README.md

 - Note that the state of the full back stack is saved but, in order to efficiently use resources, activities are only restored when they are recreated.

 ## Fragment
+When fragment come up on the screen:
+- onAttach() = to know that our fragment has been attached to an activity.
+We are passing the activity that will host our fragment
+- onCreate() = fragment instance initializes, just after the onAttach where fragment attaches to the host activity
+- onCreateView() = time for the fragment to draw its user interface for the first time.
+- onActivityCreated() = activity completes its onCreate() methid
+- onStart() = this method called when a fragment is visible
+- onResume() = fragment is visible and following the user to interact with it.
+Fragment resumes only after activity resumes.

+When fragment goes out off the screen:
+- onPause() = when fragment is not allowing the user to interact; the fragment will get change with other fragment or it gets removed from activity or fragment’s activity called a pause.
+- onStop() = when fragment is no longer visible; the fragment will get change with other fragment or it gets removed from activity or fragment’s activity called stop.
+- onDestroyView() = when view and related resources created in onCreateView are removed from the activity's view hirarchy and destroyed.
+- onDestroy() = when fragment does its final clean up
+- onDetach() = when fragment is detached from its host activity

 ### Scenario 1 - Activity with Fragments starts and finishes
 1. [App started]
 - (Activity 1) - onCreate()